bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 ---
 # Introduction:

-My family and I like to go camping typically in Utah at the National Parks down south.
+My family and I like to go camping, typically in Utah, at the National Parks down south.
 We have camped in various parts of the country and found the camping fees to be pretty reasonable.
 I thought it might be interesting to look at the data of the National Park service, NPS and find the most expensive campgrounds of the different National Parks around the country.
-I want to explore the data of the NPS and see if there are any correlations between cost of campsite and first come first serve campsites vs. reserved campsites.
+I want to explore the data of the NPS and see if there are is any correlations between cost of campsite and first come first serve campsites vs. reserved campsites.
 I also want to explore the location of the campsite and see if there is correlation between cost and latitude and longitude and zip code of the campsite to see if the location affects the higher campsite costs.

 # Scraping the NPS Data